 The gravy helps add plenty of hydration to your cat’s diet, although some reviewers mention that it’s more of a sauce than a true gravy.
-This bulk-pack represents great value if you’re looking to feed multiple cats or want to stock up on a complete and balanced food on a budget.
+This bulk pack is ideal if you’re looking to feed multiple cats or want to stock up on a complete and balanced food on a budget.

 5. Purina Felix Mixed Selection in Jelly Wet Cat Food

 The jelly sauce surrounding the pieces of meat helps add water to your cat’s diet, keeping them well hydrated, as well as full and satisfied.
-Plenty of reviewers comment on just how much their cats love this food, as well as the fact that the variety of flavors means their cats can have a different option each day.
+Plenty of reviewers comment on just how much their cats love this food, as well as the fact that the variety of flavors allows their cats to have a different option each day.

 6. Lifelong Complete Jelly Cat Food

-The Lifelong Complete Cat Food pack contains 24 pouches in four different flavors.
+The Lifelong Complete Cat Food pack contains 24 pouches in four flavors.
 These are chicken chunks in jelly, duck chunks in jelly, turkey chunks in jelly, and poultry chunks in jelly.
-All recipes were developed by a nutritionist and have been veterinarian approved for providing all the nutrients that your cat needs.
+All recipes were developed by a nutritionist and have been veterinarian-approved for providing all the nutrients that your cat needs.

-Each pouch also contains natural prebiotics, designed to help your cat’s digestive system function at its best.
-The recommended feeding guide for a cat of 5kg is three pouches per day if this food is fed on its own without any kibble.
-That results in quite a bit of waste pouches to dispose of.
+Each pouch also contains natural prebiotics designed to help your cat’s digestive system function at its best.
+The recommended feeding guide for a cat of 5 kilograms is three pouches per day if it is fed on its own without any kibble.
+That results in several waste pouches to dispose of.

 7. IAMS for Vitality Senior Dry Cat Food

-If your cat is a little older, then the IAMS for Vitality Senior Dry Cat Food is a good choice.
-With chicken and turkey as the first two ingredients, this senior cat food is veterinary developed, with IAMS having over 70 years’ experience of developing pet foods.
+If your cat is a little older, the IAMS for Vitality Senior Dry Cat Food is a good choice.
+With chicken and turkey as the first two ingredients, this senior cat food is veterinary-developed, with IAMS having over 70 years of experience in developing pet foods.
 This crunchy kibble will also help clean plaque and tartar off your senior cat’s teeth while providing all the nutrition that they need.